KhronosGroup/Vulkan-Samples/samples/extensions/full_screen_exclusive/README.md

 ## Input events

-Display mode can be selected using keyboard input from F1 to F3, where:
+Display mode can be switched using keyboard input from F1 to F3, where:

 1. F1: Windowed with ```VK_FULL_SCREEN_EXCLUSIVE_DISALLOWED_EXT``` and ```ApplicationWindowMode::Windowed```.
 2. F2: Borderless Fullscreen with ```VK_FULL_SCREEN_EXCLUSIVE_ALLOWED_EXT```